Pinkie Pie: Oh, you mean ponynet!

-- SpongeBob SquarePants oscillates randomly between "everything is replaced with its loose underwater equivalent" and completely ignoring its setting, depending on whatever makes the joke at hand work.
+- SpongeBob SquarePants oscillates between "everything is replaced with its loose underwater equivalent" (i.e. boats for cars, jellyfishing instead of bug catching) or completely ignoring its setting.

 - The characters in Miss Spider's Sunny Patch Friends replaced the –body suffix with –buggy (anybuggy, somebuggy, busybuggy, and so on).

 - The Geronimo Stilton series lives and breathes puns related to rodents and cheese.

 - My Little Pony: Friendship Is Magic has this in spades.
 There are towns and cities such as Canterlot, Manehattan, Appleloosa (like the breed Appaloosa), they say things like "everypony" and "nopony"...